Welcome To George Dixon Primary School

 Please watch this space as we hope to be constantly updating and adding new sections!

-The 7C's: Care, Commitment, Courtesy, Courage, Consideration, Cooperation & Communication
+Care, Commitment, Courtesy, Courage, Consideration, Cooperation & Communication

-The children and staff have worked hard to develop our school values, which we call the 7C’s.
+The children and staff have worked together to develop our school values, which we call the 7C’s.
 These underpin everything we do at George Dixon Primary; they determine how we approach our learning and interact with others.
 We believe that they make our school a better place to be alongside the British Values of democracy, individual liberty, tolerance, mutual respect and the rule of law.

 at George Dixon Primary